Crenshinibon/spomet/README.md

 Technology
 ==========

 The current implementation uses four simple indexes.
 They are supposed to balance precision and recall.
-There haven't been any tests yet.
+There haven't been many tests yet.
 So future updates might fine-tune the parameters and introduce further indexes.

-Currently there is a 3gram based index, a simple word index, a custom index and a wordgroup index.
+Currently there is a 3gram based index, a simple word index, a custom index (using four letter parts of words as tokens) and a wordgroup index.
 Whereas wordgroups are groups of two words.

 Future enhancements might include stemming, algorithm based (e.g. Porter) or based on a lexikon.
 As well as phonetics.